Anne of Austria: Queen of France

 In 1626, the Cardinal placed Madeleine du Fargis as Dame d'atour in the household of the queen to act as a spy, but she was instead to become a trusted confidant and favourite of the queen.
-In December 1630, Louis XIII reduced Anne's court and purged a great amount of her favourites as punishment for a plot in which the queen had cooperated with queen dowager Marie de' Medici in an attempt to depose Cardinal Richelieu, and among those fired were Madame de Motteville and Madeleine du Fargis.
+In December 1630, Louis XIII reduced Anne's court and purged a great number of her favourites as punishment for a plot in which the queen had cooperated with queen dowager Marie de' Medici in an attempt to depose Cardinal Richelieu, and among those fired were Madame de Motteville and Madeleine du Fargis.
 Queen Anne asked the Cardinal to intervene so that she might keep du Fargis.
 When he refused, she swore that she would never forgive him.
 Du Fargis left for Brussels, where her spouse had sided with the king's brother Gaston, Duke of Orléans against the monarch.
 After the invasion of Gaston in 1632, letters were discovered from du Fargis to people in Paris describing the plans of a marriage between Gaston and Anne after the death of Louis XIII.
 Anne was questioned and confirmed that the letters were written by du Fargis, but denied any knowledge of the plans.

 In 1635, France declared war on Spain, placing the queen in an untenable position.
 Her secret correspondence with her brother Philip IV of Spain was not the only communication she had with the Spanish.
 She also corresponded with the Spanish ambassador Mirabel and the governor of the Spanish Netherlands.
 With the assistance of Anne's servant La Porte, who acted as courier, Madeleine du Fargis and Marie de Rohan acted as agents for her secret correspondence and channelled her letters to other contacts.
 In July 1637, Anne gave du Fargis the mission to examine whether there was any truth to the rumour of an alliance between France and England, as this would force Spain to cut off diplomatic connections to France and disturb her network of couriers between the Spanish embassies of Paris and Brussels.